ChristyDotDev/sleeper-discord-events/README.md

 I'm not planning to charge for this bot but if you enjoy it, any donations towards hosting fees are always appreciated.
 [I've set up a Kofi](https://ko-fi.com/christyc92).

+## Known Issues

+Please check the Issues tab in github to see known issues or raise new ones

 ## Bot limits

 I've not implemented any limits on how many subscriptions you can add per server so please be sensible.
 Adding a "one league per server" rule would be quite easy, but I don't really want to have to